rocky-linux/documentation/docs/gemstones/systemd_service_for_python_script.md

 ## Conclusion

-Systemd and Journald provide us the tools to make robust and powerful scripts easily enough to replace our old good crontab scripts.
+`systemd` and `journald` provide us the tools to make robust and powerful scripts easily enough to replace our old reliable crontab scripts.

 I hope this solution will be useful for you.